CodingThrust/trainingcamp/TrainingCamps/index.md

 title =  "Past Events"
 +++

+This page contains a series of materials for training students in quantum information, many-body physics and scientific computing.
+These materials target students at the Hong Kong University of Science and Technology (Guangzhou) and are freely available to the public.

 ## Scientific Computing (2024)

 This [training camp](https://github.com/CodingThrust/NumericTrainingCamp) is about the application of tensor network based methods in quantum many-body physics.
 The final reports are available as documents of repositories at the following links: